guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

 In k-fold cross-validation, the original sample is randomly partitioned into k equal sized subsamples.
 Of the k subsamples, a single subsample is retained as the validation data for testing the model, and the remaining k - 1 subsamples are used as training data.
 The cross-validation process is then repeated k times, with each of the k subsamples used exactly once as the validation data.
 The k results can then be averaged to produce a single estimation.

-One more important technique that will be used is the **RandomizedSearchCV** RandomizedSearchCV is a hyperparameter tunning technique that tries a fixed number of hyperparameter settings sampled from specified probability distributions.
+One more important technique that will be used is the **RandomizedSearchCV**:

+RandomizedSearchCV is a hyperparameter tunning technique that tries a fixed number of hyperparameter settings sampled from specified probability distributions.
 In contrast to GridSearchCV, not all parameter values are tried out, so it´s not so computationally expensive.

 ### Benchmark